Written by: Greg Ellifritz

 If all else fails, stealing a steak knife from a restaurant table is a valid option as well.
 That may be the best option for cruise ship passengers who have to go through a metal detector every time they get back on the ship.
 Take a sharp knife from the dinner table and carry it around with you on your land excursion.
 Dispose of the blade on land before your re-board the ship.
 Grab another knife at dinner to repeat this process for the following day.

 In addition to carrying my Spyderco Salt folder, I also carry a Talonz brand ceramic fixed blade knife.
 I carry this one because it contains absolutely no metal.
 While not quite as sharp or durable as a metal blade, the ceramic knife isn’t detected by metal detectors.
+The Talonz has since been discontinued.
+Consider carrying a ceramic paring knife as a replacement.
+Several knife manufacturers also make plastic, carbon fiber or G-10 blades with no metallic signatures.

 Even though it makes it through metal detectors; x-ray or pat-down physical searches will find the blade.
 If you try to smuggle it into the passenger cabin of a commercial airplane, there is a very good chance you will get caught and go to jail.
 Spending time in a Federal Penitentiary will ruin your vacation.